-As we showcased in another article, there was an extremely huge hog killed in Alabama in early July, off a man’s porch.
-By huge, we mean enormous, gigantic, massive, all of the above.
+As we showcased in another article, there was a massive hog killed off an Alabama man's porch in early July.
+And by massive, we mean as big as you could possibly imagine.
 Just check out the photo.
-We’re talking 820 pounds big…

-But, there was a lot of debate of whether it was a wild feral hog or not.
-Not claiming that the man poached it or was claiming it wasn’t, just the public was curious.
+However, there was a lot of debate of whether or not it was actually a wild hog.
+Not claiming that the man poached it or was claiming it wasn't, it's just that the public was curious.
 Wade Seago shot it from his porch with a revolver in reaction to it being just feet from his porch and his dog, as told here.
-And no one blames him for that.
+And, no one blamed him for that.

-Trisha Garcia of Samson, Alabama, has come forward saying the huge 820-pound hog shot by Seago in his front yard may have been the one that escaped from their pen earlier in the week.
+Trisha Garcia of Samson, Alabama, came forward saying the huge, 820-pound hog may have been the one that escaped from her pen earlier in the week.

 "He had every right to kill it," Garcia said according to Alabama Outdoors.
 "If a hog that size was in my front yard, I'd have done the same thing."

 Also according to Alabama Outdoors, Garcia's husband, Freddy Garcia, raises hogs on a farm across the highway from the Seago property.

 Freddy and a friend traded boar hogs for breeding purposes during the first week of July.
 The hog in question was delivered to the Garcia's on July 6.
 The Garcia's left for vacation on July 8 and were gone for a week.

 Friends came by every day to feed the hogs while they were gone.
 On the morning of July 10, the caretakers noticed that the boar hog had dug out from under the fence and was gone.